rexagod/cpv/README.md

         Address of the Prometheus instance. (default "http://localhost:9090") -bearer-token string
         Bearer token for authentication.
+  -guess-minimal-profile string
+        Guess the metrics needed to implement minimal collection profile, can be a path to a rule file, or a set of constraints (targets) to fetch metrics from.
   -impl-stats
         Report collection profiles implementation status.
   -kubeconfigPath string